 Hidden traps in mortgage renewals, while not often discussed at the beginning of a mortgage, can present issues that should be brought to attention sooner rather than later.

 Mortgage renewals can be somewhat of a hidden part of the MIC mortgage business.
 Since renewals are often handled directly by the lender and do not require the broker to get involved, they are usually not discussed when the mortgage is being originated.

 However, it’s important that brokers know the renewal terms of the lenders they’re dealing with.

 Somethings that brokers can make sure to watch for are:

-- Big renewal fees
+- Lender’s big renewal fees

-- Increased interest rates
+- Increased interest rates at renewal time

-- Other documentation
+- Other added documentation

 - Other renewal charges

 When you’re dealing with MIC’s, make it a point to ask what their renewal policies and fees are.
 If your clients are trying to decide between competing mortgage offers, this may help make the decision easier.